-In this podcast episode, we explore the costs of moving as well as the costs of living in any of the big cities on the Front Range: Denver, Boulder and Colorado Springs.
+In this podcast episode, we explore the costs of moving as well as the costs of living in any of the best cities on the Front Range.

-It’s a question that affects both newcomers and natives: Where should I live in Colorado?
+It’s a question that affects both newcomers and natives: where should I live and much does it cost?

 In 2013, we moved to Aurora (a suburb of Denver) to be closer to family members who were going through some medical issues.
 That’s when we got our first taste of living in Colorado, and we fell in love.

 With all the cool cities and suburbs to choose from, we felt somewhat overwhelmed by the choices.
 There are definitely no shortage of options to live, each city comes with it’s own pros and cons.